bamason2/ttp451-module/docs/labs/Lab_2.md

     ![image](figs/lab2/fig_44_stratified_lhs_design.png)

   - Space filling design (SOBOL Sequence)
+    - Try generating 10 DOE points and keep generating in sets of 10.
+Observe how the points are distributed.
+    - SOBOL sequence is a quasi-random design which is capable of supporting progressive augmentation of experimental design.
+How does this help in reducing modeling time?

 ### Exercise 2-2: Cam Timing Design

+The aim of this exercise is to continue the DoE learning process using a real-world example.
+This forms part of the second part of the DoE exercise.

 This part of the exercise consists of an experiment design followed by virtual engine testing that forms the first part of modelling a V8 spark ignition engine.
 You will use a single stage model and create a space filling design.
 You will then use the Design of Experiments (DOE) points generated and test it using a virtual engine Simulink&copy; model.
-The Simulink&copy; model will provide you with the experimental test results (datasets) which will be used for creating V8 engine model during the calibration-optimization lab.
+The Simulink&copy; model will provide you with the experimental test results (datasets) which will be used for creating V8 engine model during the calibration-optimisation lab.
 The results generated from this lab task will be used for the modelling lab.
 Please save the generated result in the active folder (or your current MATLAB&copy; folder).

 The following figure shows the flowchart for this second task in the Design of Experiments Workshop